jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Health bar with current/maximum values
    - Mana bar with current/maximum values
    - Experience bar with progress to next level
-   - Profile button to open detailed character information
+   - Profile button with class-specific icon
    - Class-specific styling and colors
    - Responsive design that works well on smaller screens